britive/terraform-provider-britive/docs/data-sources/application.md

 Use this data source to retrieve information about the application.

-**Note:** An application is any IAAS/SAAS application integrated with Britive.
+-> An application is any IAAS/SAAS application integrated with Britive.
 For example, AWS.

 ## Example Usage